 Under English law, we may directly own and operate clinics, employ physicians, and provide management services to clinics and providers.
 In order to do so, we must obtain approvals from agencies including the following: MHRA, CQC, GMC and GPhC.
+We do not have any immediate plans to obtain approvals from such agencies.
 To the extent we own and operate clinics in the UK, we will be responsible for obligations such as maintaining a CQC license, marketing ketamine and other treatments, booking and taking payments from patients, providing licensed and qualified staff and all pharmaceuticals and equipment necessary for the assessment of patients and provision of the treatments, assessing patients, and administering treatments.
 Our risks are mostly related to our reliance on ketamine as a key aspect of treatment because (i) ketamine is a controlled substance, (ii) ketamine would be prescribed for an unlicensed therapeutic indication, (iii) ketamine requires specific manufacture, storing, and administration compliance, and (iv) ketamine poses certain clinical risks to patients.